 - reviewing the adequacy of the Company’s whistleblowing arrangements

-- reviewing the Company’s systems and controls for the prevention of bribery
+- reviewing the Company’s systems and controls for the prevention of bribery; and

 - receiving reports on non-compliance.